How to Deploy a Django Application with Celery, WebSockets, Redis, and PostgreSQL on VPS Using Docker

 Step 4: Create .env file

-file in root directory or where Dockerfile and docker.compose.yml exist:
+Create an .env file in root directory or where Dockerfile and docker.compose.yml exist:

 # PostgreSQL Configuration